Deer Hooves… More Than Meets The Eye

 If you’re a hunter, you have probably experienced the ‘ole “foot stomp.”
-It usually goes something like this… You’re watching from a tree stand or blind when a deer sees your shape or movement, or gets wind of your scent.
+It usually goes something like this… You’re watching from a tree stand or a permanent blind when a deer sees your shape or movement, or gets wind of your scent.
 It senses the danger and stops abruptly, curls up a front leg and starts stamping its hoof.

 Deer do this to either confirm the apparent danger or become comfortable that there is actually no threat.
 Sometimes the deer will flee, but hopefully for the hunter, the animal will eventually settle down and continue browsing or travelling in a manner that allows an ethical shot.